ryanwilsond/belte/docs/Buckle.md

 ### *--verbose-path=\<path>*

 Specifies the path the *--verbose* mode will dump files.
 Defaults to the path Buckle was called on.

+### *--info*

+Displays normal *--verbose* information without producing file artifacts.

+### *--sae*

+"Stop At Enter/Exit": If specified, the user will be prompted for any input after argument parsing but before any compilation, and then prompted again after compilation is finished.

+This is used for debugging, specifically waiting to do any work so external processes can attach.

 ## Running Programs